Independent, Expert EV Reviews & Advice Since 2006

 1. Their vehicle has had a certified abatement device fitted from TfL’s LEC/RPC Approved Devices list, or has a vehicle with an engine that is on TfL’s LEC eligible engines list;

-2. The person that is presenting the vehicle for inspection is competent and equipped to tilt the cab and
+2. The person that is presenting the vehicle for inspection has had HGV training and is competent and equipped to tilt the cab and

 3. Can remove engine access panels safely and is able to re-instate according to manufacturer’s instructions